Should I Share this Translation? Evaluating Quality Feedback for User Reliance on Machine Translation: Conclusion

 Overall, our findings underscore the value of feedback that guides users' implicit interpretation rather than prescribing decisions.
-Implicit methods may be especially effective, as they preserve users' agency in the decision-making process \citep{savoldi2025translationhandsmanycenteringlay}.
-Along with insights into what participants found helpful across feedback types (\S\ref{sec:free_comments}), our work calls for future efforts to explore optimal feedback designs and combinations that help users reliably identify critical MT errors.
+Implicit methods may be especially effective, as they preserve users' agency in the decision-making process \citep{savoldi2025translationhandsmanycenteringlay, yimin_2025_sustaining}.
+Along with insights into what participants found helpful across feedback types (\S\ref{sec:free_comments}), our work calls for further research exploring feedback to help users reliably identify critical MT errors in realistic use cases.